shufanshahi/MSE-Adapter/README.md

 conda activate MSE-Adapter
 pip install -r requirements.txt
 ```
+🚨 **Critical Notice (2025/04/29 update)**: It is **highly recommended** to create a new **virtual environment** directly using `requirements.txt`.
+If that's not feasible, at least ensure that the `transformers` version matches exactly.
+Otherwise, the training loss may decrease as expected, but the evaluation metrics could be abnormal, severely impacting the model's performance.

 ### 📂 Step 2: Download the Dataset
 - You can download the dataset at the link below：